 Be committed to achieving it one day at a time.
 Embrace small wins.
 They move you closer to the goal.

-For support and to inspire your change: Download the free ebook: Nine Steps to a Successful Fundraising Campaign.
-Using case study stories, you’ll learn the nine things to focus on to ignite your fundraising.
+For support and to inspire your change: Invest in the book that more than 5000 people have purchased and used with their board & staff.: Nine Steps to a Successful Fundraising Campaign.
+Using case study stories, you’ll learn the nine areas to focus on to ignite your fundraising.